 To change your logo go to the 'Page Master' under the 'Design' menu

 "The harbour of Cana is small, but pretty well sheltered, and commodiously situated for vessels bound either northward or southward; and on that account is more frequented than any of the harbours in that neighbourhood".
 So wrote Murdoch Mackenzie in 1776, and he would have known because he was busy making the first charts of the Hebrides at the time.
 The same is true today.
 Canna is not just a magnificently safe and attractive anchorage (but watch the kelp), and easy to get in and out of, it is very special for me, right from the first time I sailed in on a chartered yacht in 1975.
 What a wonderful serene and scenic anchorage it was on that quiet evening in summer sunlight.
-Outside it may have been blowing hard, but inside it was pastoral, surrounded by the farmland so lovingly tended by the MacInnon family.
+Outside it may have been blowing hard, but inside it was pastoral, surrounded by the farmland so lovingly tended by the MacKinnon family who still farm it today.
 Years later I read Robert Buchanan's very similar feelings on his first visit in 1871: "It is a difficult job indeed to pick our way among the rocks, in the teeth of wind so keen; but directly we round the corner of the cliffs, the little landlocked bay opens safe and calm, and, gliding into five-fathom water, we cast anchor just opposite the Laird's house".

 It was also special when I sailed my first young family here in our newly acquired Contessa 32 in 1988.
 And it was very special for family holidays in the 1980s and 90s when Ben, Margaret and Oli were growing up.
 Year after year we rented Tighard from John Lorne Campbell who had owned the island from 1938 until he gave it to the National Trust for Scotland in 1981, sometimes just the family, sometimes with friends.
-It is the Edwardian house peeping through the trees above the big house.
+It is the Edwardian house peeping through the trees above the big Laird's house.
 There are not many places on the west coast where you can rent a place to park the family with easy access to a safe anchorage for day or longer trips by boat, and Canna was then the best.
-But alas, Tighard is now a bed and breakfast establishment – which may have its uses for a cold, wet and disgruntled crew member who wants a comfortable night ashore (although plenty of people seem to want to move to Canna to run this and other activities, for whatever reason there has been a problem keeping them happy on the island; let's hope the couple who took over Tighard in 2013 do not become disillusioned).
+But alas, Tighard is now a bed and breakfast establishment — which may have its uses for a cold, wet and disgruntled crew member who wants a comfortable night ashore (although plenty of people seem to want to move to Canna to run this and other activities, for whatever reason there has been a problem keeping them happy on the island; let's hope the couple who took over Tighard in 2013 do not become disillusioned).
 We made up Canna Tig around Tighard; the hunter stands at the front door with their eyes shut to the count of 20 while everyone else disperses to hiding places around the outside of the house, but within range.
 The idea is to get to the front door without being caught by the hunter.
 Great fun on a summer evening.

 Notwithstanding the tiny population of around 19 people, there is a surprising amount to see and do on Canna and the immediately adjacent island of Sanday connected by a newish bridge (the old one blew away in a gale), but maybe this is a bias because I know the place so well.

-First up from the anchorage is the small church with the round tower – not as old as it looks, completed in 1914 and used for occasional Church of Scotland services.
+First up from the anchorage is the small church with the round tower — not as old as it looks, completed in 1914 and used for occasional Church of Scotland services.
 It is rather pretty inside, but I am not sure about the ornate 1996 gate to the churchyard.
-Currently funds are being raised to restore it - so please help.
+Currently funds are being raised to restore it, so please help.

-The only active church is the small Roman Catholic Chapel on the track to the farm; it has been lovingly restored and is quietly attractive.
-Behind the chapel a track runs up to an old burial ground and the remains of an 8th or 9th century Celtic cross, and the so-called punishment stone - in it is a small hole into which the thumb of a wrongdoer was apparently wedged.
+The only active church is the small Roman Catholic Chapel on the track to the farm.
+It has been lovingly restored and is quietly attractive.
+Behind the chapel a track runs up to an old burial ground and the remains of an 8th or 9th century Celtic cross, and the so-called punishment stone, in it is a small hole into which the thumb of a wrongdoer was apparently wedged.

 The impressive big house — Canna House, circa 1865 — contains an internationally renowned collection of Gaelic literature, collected by John Lorne Campbell, and is now open to the public for a few hours on wednesdays and saturdays, or by appointment (presently closed for refurbishmant).
 You can walk round the walled garden any time.
 A bit further along amongst the farm buildings is the 'Old Laundry' which has a small display of various crofting bits and pieces.